uofu-emb/Lab9_Tyler_Hong/README.md

 Hong Chen, and Tyler Evans.
+5785 is the final FSM

-page 1 is the complete final FSM page 2 is Tyler's 1st FSM page 3 is Hongs 1st FSM
+the md file that is not the readme is the FSM state table. page 1 is the final draft FSM page 2 is Tyler's 1st FSM page 3 is Hongs 1st FSM